-Not long ago, Record Store Day was a holiday celebrated mostly by a slim subset of vinyl-loving geeks (ourselves included) hell-bent on ensuring a format long forgotten by the streaming generation never died completely.
-But today, thanks to a resurgence in vinyl that even the most die-hard wax fiends never saw coming, Record Store Day is more popular than ever, and this year — the 10th annual —stands to be one of the biggest celebrations yet.
+Not long ago, vinyl was celebrated mostly by a slim subset of analog-loving geeks (ourselves included) hell-bent on ensuring a format long forgotten by the streaming generation never died completely.
+But today, thanks to hugely popular events like Record Store Day, an increasing number of record pressing plants, and a widespread embrace of the big-scale art and warmer sound of the format, we’re witnessing a resurgence in vinyl that even the most die-hard wax fiends never saw coming.

-If you’re new to vinyl, or if you just stepped away for a while and want to get back into it, you should know there’s a right way and a wrong way to get into and maintain this hobby.
+If you’re new to vinyl, or if you just stepped away for a while and want to get back into it, you should know there’s a right way and a wrong way to dive into and maintain this hobby.
 Don’t worry, it isn’t complicated, and it doesn’t have to be expensive, either.
 In fact, it can be downright cheap.
-Here is our top-to-bottom — er, front-to-back? — guide covering everything from how to buy and hook up a quality turntable, to proper vinyl cleaning and storage, right down to a few choice records we think would kickstart your new collection.
+Here is our top-to-bottom (er, front-to-back?) guide covering everything from how to buy and hook up a quality turntable, to proper vinyl cleaning and storage, right down to a few choice records we think would kickstart your new collection.

 Let’s do this!